gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Documentation-gij-cloud.md

 Ask your Git administrator if you need access to the Git repository just like a regular developer would have.

-If you are the Git administrator, define a new Git user for this Jira Server/Data Center.
+If you are the Jira administrator, review the app permissions and integration setup guides for Jira Cloud before connecting repositories.

 Git Integration for Jira is available for Jira Server, Jira Data Center, and Cloud.
 It supports seamless integration with most git hosts and can be configured with ease.